ds4se/chapters/sback/summarizing-unstructured-data.md

 discussion (the starting '>'s tell us about the indentation level).
 Then we can exploit a structure that is already there: Emails are divided by authors in lines; our previous research showed that this is a very good starting point in finding the structure of a message [2].
-Considering these two aspects, we obtain the following version of the same email:
+Considering these two aspects, we obtain the following version of the same email, which visually already gives us much more information (this is what every good email client would do):

 <div>
   <img src="example_email.002.png" height="350px" />
 </div>

-The next step is realizing that, in most of the cases, the different languages used in emails are used in different lines.
-In this way, our problem now is finding ways to assign each line to the language it belongs to, as we manually did in the following email:
+Once we have this basic structure, the next step is realizing that, in most of the cases, the different languages used in emails are used in different lines.
+In this way, we simplified our problem into a *classification* problem: How can we assign each line to the language it belongs to?
+From our email, we would like to have a categorization that looks like the following:

 <div>
   <img src="example_email.003.png" height="350px" />